alisa-yar/Source-Code-Viewer/README.md

 3. Publish it (?) if it isn't expensive
 4. Fix the code so it'll work with: diabled cookies, websites that return 403 error,
 5. Add tests
 6. Add the url that was given in the input to the output url (/output/https://google.com)
+7. display a message insted of an error when the user tries to enter '' (empty string).

 ## How to create Django project from Macbook terminal?
 $ cd Desktop